WilliamY97/LearningJournal/WebDev-Rails/Setup.md

 Once we have a controller and a route, we can do the third part of the request/response cycle and create a **view.**

-In **app/views/pages/home.html.erb** we can add the view for the route
+In **app/views/pages/home.html.erb** we can add the view for the route we made to #home that leads to home.html.erb

 ```
 <div class="main">